sfranzyshen/esp8266_tpm2net_lpd6803/README.md

 # How to connect hardware

 Connect GPIO_0 of ESP8266 to DATA and GPIO_2 to CLCK.
+I have found mislabled strips ... so if it doesn't work, switch the data and clock wires.

 #this needs testing ... upto 256 rgb lpd6803 leds